-We have a training plan for new staff.
-We have a training plan for staff taking on new roles or responsibilities.
-We have a training plan around changes to our business, such as new equipment, processes, or products.
-We have reviewed the start-up requirements for vehicles, equipment, and machinery that have been out of use.
-We have identified a safe process for clearing systems and lines of product that have been out of use.
+- ☑ We have communicated with the property management to receive their COVID-19 safety protocols for the building.
+We have emailed these COVID-19 safety protocols to staff. - ☑ We have a training plan for new staff. - ☑ We have a training plan for staff taking on new roles or responsibilities.

+- ☑ We have a training plan around changes to our business, such as new equipment, processes, or products. - ☑ We have reviewed the start-up requirements for vehicles, equipment, and machinery that have been out of use.